teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

-# Cats Blender Plugin Blender 3.6 dev.
+# Cats Blender Plugin Blender 3.6 main.

 ### This is the dev version for blender 3.6 only! you can use this branch but we recomend using an released version from releases tab.